 Here you see the Walled City Of Jerusalem and specifically the Damascus Gate, the most photographed of the 16 gates.
 The Damascus Gate was so called because the road outside this gate led to Damascus.
 The “Old City” is only 1/3 of a mile square and is completely surrounded by a wall such The wall has 16 gates which grant access into the Old city.
 The old city of Jerusalem, is the holiest site for Judaism, Christianity & Islam.

-Here you see a picture of another side of the walled city of Jerusalem showing a "Mineret" – the tower used to call the Muslims to prayer 5 times a day.
+Here you see a picture of another side of the walled city of Jerusalem showing a “Mineret” – the tower used to call the Muslims to prayer 5 times a day.
 Although the ancient city was Hebrew, today it is a multi cultural / religious city divided into 4 distinct quarters: Jewish, Muslim, Christian and Armenian.
-This wall encircles the entire Old City which is currently 1/3 mile square.
+This wall encircles the entire Old City which is 1/3 mile square.
 In the time of Jesus It was much smaller

-this is another of Jerusalem's 16 gates called the "Dung Gate".
+this is one of Jerusalem’s 16 gates called the “Dung Gate”.
 It was so named in ancient times, because outside this gate was piled all of the animal waste (horse, camel, donkey etc.) which accumulated on the streets of the city.

 This is the view upon entering Jerusalem through the Jaffa Gate.
 Originally, there was no cut in the wall to drive a car into the city through the wall next to the Jaffa gate.
 The breach in the wall was created in 1898 by the Ottoman authorities in order to allow German emperor Wilhelm II to enter the city triumphally.
 The breach and the ramp leading up to it now allow cars to access the Old City from the west.
 The Maronite Convent/Guesthouse which we stayed in was located just at the end of the street, turn right.